 All mortgages in Portugal require life insurance and many lenders will offer packages from their own life insurance company partners.
 It is also common for the bank/financial institution to require full disability cover.

 Capital and interest repayment mortgage (variable rate)

 A flexible mortgage where the repayments are known and the interest rate applicable is revised on a regular basis.
 If interest rates fluctuate the repayments stay the same – only the term of the loan is affected.
-It is possible to make lump sum payments or redeem the mortgage early; early settlement usually attracts a penalty which can be negotiated.
+It is possible to make lump sum payments or redeem the mortgage early; early settlement usually attracts a penalty that can be negotiated.

 Capital and interest repayment mortgage (fixed rate)

 Repayments are fixed for the whole term of the mortgage.
 The property owner knows exactly what will be paid each month and how many payments will have to be made.
 Fixed rates are usually higher than variable rates.
-Financial penalties can be incurred for redeeming the mortgage early, or changing to a variable interest rate.
+Financial penalties can be incurred for redeeming the mortgage early or changing to a variable interest rate.
 It is advisable to check what each bank's financial penalties are.